Skip to content

 Don’t wait for an incident or enforcement visit.
 Contact AL23 Safety today for a no-obligation discussion about how we can strengthen your vibration risk management framework and help you create a safer, more compliant workplace.

-Investing in proper vibration exposure control and HAVS prevention not only safeguards employee health but also reduces absenteeism, improves productivity, and protects your organisation from costly legal action.
+Investing in proper vibration exposure control and HAVS prevention not only safeguards employee health but also reduces absenteeism, improves productivity and protects your organisation from costly legal action.

 Reach out to our team now and let us guide you towards best-practice workplace vibration risks management that stands the test of time.